rach/rach.github.io/_posts/2015-11-09-introduction-to-postgres-physical-storage.md

 I initially wrote this post for myself, I wanted to understand enough about the underlying physical storage to be able to grasp other concepts which can affect your database.
-This post is probably more aimed to people with similar interests, I will try to keep it accurate but I aim to make simpler and overlook some details.
+This post is probably more aimed to people with similar interests, I will try to keep it accurate but the aim is to make it simpler to understand so I may overlook some details.

 Should you know about how Postgres handle the physical storage?
-Maybe not, but it will definitively useful if you need to investigate some problems.
+Maybe not, but knowing how it works can be useful if you need to investigate some problems.

 PostgreSQL has a [chapter][pg_storage] on the subject but personally I had to dive in extra resources to get my head around it.
 I found difficult to navigate through multiple parts of the documentation and external resources, so this is my attempt to gather the essential in a single post.
-In this post, I didn't bother rewriting everything so in some place I reused paragraphs from the official documentation.
+In this post, I didn't bother to rewrite everything so in some place I reused paragraphs from the official documentation.

 At the time of this article, the current version of Postgres is 9.5, it's possible that the information in this post to be voided in a future release.